 Everyone makes mistakes, even with credit, or especially with credit, but it can be remedied over time with a little patience and forethought.

-I will post my credit scores and any changes in them over the next several months.
+I will post my credit scores and any changes in them over the next months, or possibly years.
 I’ve already seen a 41 point increase in my Equifax score in the last month, but I think that’s only the beginning.
 If you are beginning to, or in the middle of, improving your credit, post more about your story and goals in the comments below.
 You can help others and get expert feedback on many related issues you may have.